-But we know one place where you don’t want to find ants—in or around your home in Alexandria, Arlington, or Springfield, VA.
+But we know one place where you don’t want to find ants—in or around your home in Northern Virginia.

 While ants are recognized as valuable helpers in the natural world, in your home or yard, they’re a nuisance.
 Because ants are such social creatures, when one enters your home, you can be sure that many more will follow.